How long does it take to digest a protein shake?

 Producing protein concentrates and isolates requires extensive mechanical and chemical processing.
 In some cases, chemical solvents like hexane are used to extract the protein from its natural source.
 As a result, what you add to your protein shake does not resemble real food.

-Your digestive system is meant to handle minimally-processed or unprocessed whole foods, not heavily-processed imitations.
-Consuming anything other than real food can lead to undesirable effects.
-While the long-term consequences of consuming processed ingredients like protein isolates are still being studied, emerging research suggests they may disturb the balance of the gut microbiome.
+Your digestive system is meant to handle minimally-processed or unprocessed whole foods, not protein concentrates and isolates.
+This is why emerging research suggests they may disturb the balance of the gut microbiome.

 ★★★★★